danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

     mysql -h mysqlserverdvvr.mysql.database.azure.com -u admmysql@mysqlserverdvvr -p
    ```

-   After you run the psql command with your own parameter values, you're prompted to enter the server admin password.
+   After you run the mysql command with your own parameter values, you're prompted to enter the server admin password.
 This password is the same one that you provided when you created the server

    ![](Media/image0050.png)